shayneobrien/sentiment-classification/README.md

 ==========

-We trained 5 classes of models – logistic regression and naive Bayes baselines, a simple CBOW architecture, a replication of Kim’s CNN architecture, and a modified CNN that makes a handful of small tweaks that improve performance on the SST-2 data.
-Though our results are competitive with reported scores in the literature, we were unable to match the performance reported by Kim (88.1%), using the architecture that we followed for the CNN.
+We trained 5 classes of models – logistic regression and naive Bayes baselines, a simple CBOW architecture, a replication of the CNN architecture from (Kim, 2014), and a modified CNN that makes a handful of small tweaks that improve performance on the SST-2 data.
+Though our results are competitive with reported scores in the literature, we were unable to match the 88.1% performance reported by (Kim, 2014).

 References
 ==========